 Acute Fowl Cholera and Pullorum Disease (in chickens): Medicate for 6 consecutive days.

-Coccidiosis (in chickens and turkeys): Medicate as above for 2 days, then reduce drug concentration to one-half above for 4 additional days.
+Coccidiosis (in chickens and turkeys): Medicate as listed above for 2 days, then reduce drug concentration to one-half above for 4 additional days.

-In poultry, consult a veterinarian or poultry pathologist for diagnosis.
 For control of outbreaks of disease, medication should be initiated as soon as the diagnosis is determined.

 Medicated cattle, swine, chickens and turkeys must actually consume enough medicated water which provides the recommended dosages.

 Sulmet works fast.
-If symptoms persist after using this preparation for 2 or 3 days, consult a veterinarian.
+If symptoms persist after using this preparation for 2 or 3 days, consult your veterinarian.
 Excessive dosage may cause toxic reactions.
 Follow dosage and administration instructions carefully.
 Hatchability of eggs laid during medication with sulfas, and for short periods thereafter, may be adversely affected.

 Treatment of all diseases should be instituted early.
 Treatment should continue 24 to 48 hours beyond the remission of disease symptoms, but not to exceed a total of 5 consecutive days in cattle or swine.